paultopia/stray-cites/README.md

 other people: use this if you want, but you'll have to change the regex for however your citations are formatted.

 [update: added functionality to handle dashed lines leading repeated authors.  a bit heavy-handed and not general at all, but it should get the job done.
 Still untested...]

+note to self: everything now works except it can't handle multiple dash-starting refs.  that's a tomorrow project

+strategy: just match all dash-starting refs in a block, count the matches, and then generate N instances of a concatenator that combines year for each match w/ the name.

+will require a little bit of change in structure.  line searcher will have to return a number and a list of years (or just a list of years?), dedash will have to pull out the years and repeatedly match them to the name (probably in an external function).  not so bad.